frankframework/frank-manual/CONTRIBUTING.md

 ### Back up your statements with example code

-When you state things about the Frank!framework, it is wise to provide Frank code that proofs your statements.
+When you state things about the Frank!framework, it is wise to provide Frank code that proves your statements.
 Every section of the manual should have its own Frank with backup code.
 Each Frank has its own subdirectory of the `src` directory as explained in `README.md`.
 Please keep your examples grouped by manual section.
 It would be confusing to have an example Frank that applies to multiple unrelated parts of the manual.
 The name of an example Frank should reveal to which manual text it applies.

 ### Mind your audience